Safi-Dev/foe-helfer-extension-gbg-negotiation/README.md

 ## FAQ

-For questions and answers please use the FOE Helper Forum [forum](https://discuss.foe-helper.com/) or discuss with us on the [Discord](https://discord.gg/z97KZq4) server.
+For questions and answers please use the FOE Helper [forum](https://discuss.foe-helper.com/) or discuss with on their [Discord](https://discord.gg/z97KZq4) server.

 ## Bugs & Wishes